build-on-aws/content/concepts/what-is-devops/index.md

 4. Verification
 5. Maitnenance

 It's a model intended for situations requiring a high degree of precision before implementing.
-Consider scenarios which require a high amount of scrutiny such as in the aerospace industry where mistakes could cause loss of life.
+Consider scenarios which require a high amount of scrutiny prior to proceeding such as in the aerospace industry where mistakes could cause loss of life.
-In software, this often meant large quanities of work accumulated over time and were eventually released in one mega deployment before the teams went back to working for another long delivery cycle.
+When applied in software, this often meant large quanities of work accumulated over time and to eventually be released in one mega deployment before the teams went back to working for another long delivery cycle.
 Imagine taking months, or even *years* of your code and not knowing if it'll work until you finally get to deploy it?
 How do you manage all of the differences in the system?
 The untested changes?

-The friction involved in developing under the waterfall methodology and the single points of failure encountered along the way set the stage for a DevOps classic: [The Phoenix Project](https://www.goodreads.com/book/show/17255186-the-phoenix-project)
+The  single points of failure encountered along the way and friction involved in developing under the waterfall methodology set the stage for a DevOps classic: [The Phoenix Project](https://www.goodreads.com/book/show/17255186-the-phoenix-project)

 So where did DevOps come from?

 ### 1953 - *Lean Manufacturing and Kanban*
-Some might say that DevOps began almost 20 years prior to the creation of the waterfall methodology in 1953 with Toyota, Lean manufacturing and something you may have heard about before - the Kanban system.
-Kanban was created as a way to minimize waste by focusing on producing what is needed, when it's needed and in the amount that's needed.
+Some might say that DevOps began almost 20 years prior to the creation of the waterfall methodology in 1953 with Toyota, Lean manufacturing and something you may have already heard about - the Kanban system.
+Kanban was created as a way to minimize waste by focusing on producing only what is needed, when it's needed and in the amount that's needed.

 They did this by reducing the seven wastes:

-1. Overproduction
+1. Overproduction - Producing ahead of what is required by the process or customer.
+It contributes to the rest of the wastes.
-2. Waiting
+2. Waiting - Time spent waiting with machines or operators idle due to missing parts or equipment failures.
-3. Transporting
+3. Transporting - Moving the products or pieces when it's not needed such as changing warehouses to complete the next step when they could have been located together.
-4. Inappropriate Processing
+4. Processing - Waste through unnecessary or wrong processing often due to poor tool or product design.
-5. Unnecessary Inventory
+5. Inventory - Having an excess of inventory on hand
-6. Unnecessary / Excess Motion
+6. Motion - Making movements that aren't productively contributing such as looking for parts, tools or documents.
-7. Defects
+7. Defects - When the product is created incorrectly and inspection, rework and scrapping is required.

 This is just a quick summary of Lean Manufacturing but you can go directly to the source to learn more with [The Toyota Way to Lean Leadership](https://www.goodreads.com/en/book/show/11722275) or dig more into Lean in software with [The Lean Startup](https://www.goodreads.com/en/book/show/10127019)